WORKFORCE INNOVATION AND OPPORTUNITY ACT (WIOA) YOUTH PROGRAMS

 GREATER LOWELL TECHNICAL HIGH SCHOOL (GLTHS)

-Greater Lowell Technical High School – Located in Tyngsboro, MA – The In-School Youth Program identifies twenty (20) students and provides those students with an intervention program that promotes their success during high school and sets them up to succeed post-graduation regarding college, training or career.
+Greater Lowell Technical High School – Located in Tyngsboro, MA – The In-School Youth Program identifies up to 23 eligible students and provides those students with an intervention program that promotes their success during high school and sets them up to succeed post-graduation regarding college, training or career.
 GLTHS will serve the most at-risk senior and junior students who have been identified as having one or more of the following: chronic absenteeism, learning disabilities, pregnant or parenting, DYS or DCF involved, foster children, or juvenile offenders.

 Program services include: Employer led communication and leadership workshops, Mass Rehabilitation Commission referrals and support, team building and employability workshops, teacher and peer tutoring programs, study skills curriculum, internship opportunities, cooperative employment placements, job site visits, college application assistance and campus tours.
 Individual support services such as mental health, drug and/or alcohol and guidance counseling are available.